VisualComposer/builder/readme.txt

 * Update now and check new content elements in the Hub.
 * New: Featured Image Post Grid - show your portfolio to the whole world in a beautiful way
-* New: Centered Post Grid - classic layout to which is perfect for blog archives, news sections, and other structured content
+* New: Centered Post Grid - classic layout which is perfect for blog archives, news sections, and other structured content
 * New: Multiple Image Collage - an attention grabber media element.
 Showcase your products with style
 * New: Recent colors in the color picker.
 No one wants to open a brand book every time to look for #HEX color.
 Now your colors are saved in the recent color section and are just a click away
 * Update: WooCommerce integration is a must and we improved integration between the two plugins in this release
-* Update: License activation is better handling specific server configurations
+* Update: License activation is better at handling specific server configurations
 * Update: Notification system received a facelift and now system messages look better than ever
 * Fix: In some cases, CSS animation was fired two times instead of one